AutoMiningToken/amtEnviroment/README.md

 For an in-depth explanation of the small modifications to FixedFloat.sol library and pancake contracts for testing purposes, see [MODIFICATIONS.md](MODIFICATIONS.md).

+## User roles and authorizations

+### Oracle

+This contract is a crucial component of the PriceFeeder system, relying heavily on the update operation, which is restricted to the contract owner through the onlyOwner modifier.
+We acknowledge the centralization of this operation but commit to executing updates regularly and automatically to maintain system integrity.
+Centralization here is a deliberate choice to prevent price manipulation attempts, underscoring our commitment to system reliability over decentralization in this aspect

+### PriceFeeder

+This contract operates without specific access control measures, reflecting its role in providing unguarded price data to other components of the system.

+### Loan protocol

+Serving as the system's core, it implements several access-controlled operations:

+- Exclusive to the owner, including setting a pause admin (setPauseAdmin), updating the price feeder (setPriceFeeder), adjusting loan-to-value ratios (setLoanRatio), liquidate a loan (LiquidateLoan), withdraw usdt used to create new loans (withdrawUsdt), get the benefits from the amt locked in the contract (charge).
+- The contract safeguards user assets by prohibiting the withdrawal of AMT collateral by the owner, ensuring users can close loans.
+- Changes to the price feeder affect only future loans, preserving the conditions of existing ones
+- Pause Functionality: Exclusively managed by a designated pauseAdmin, which may differ from the owner, this feature halts new loan creations in compliance with Chainlink recommendations for managing significant price volatility.
+However, users retain the ability to close existing loans even during pauses

 ## Installation

 The project is structured into two main directories: `Production` and `Testing`.
 Each directory is a self-contained Hardhat project and requires separate setup.